Technische Universität Braunschweig

 This is what your Battery and Hydrogen Technology degree programme looks like

-In the Elective- and Laboratory Modules (46 CP) you will create your own profile and select Modules from the fields of Energy Storage Systems, Production, Data Analysis and Material Science.
+In the Interdisciplinary Fundamentals and Elective Subjects (35 CP) you will create your own profile and select modules from the fields of Energy Storage Systems, Production, Data Analysis and Material Science.
 This way you can shape the course of study according to your specific interests and make it your own.
-Some elective modules you can complete in English or German.
+You can complete the modules in English or German.

-To conclude the programme, you will write a student research paper (15 CP) and a Master’s Thesis (30 LP).
+To conclude the programme, you will write a Student Research Paper (15 CP) and a Master’s Thesis (30 CP) in either German or English.
 Often you will have the option to work independently and write these papers in cooperation with one of the leading research institutions or companies in the industry.
 With acquiring first-hand knowledge of how scientific research and problem-solving works, you will be perfectly prepared for a successful career in the field of innovative energy technologies.

 Compulsory Modules